 Try this: The Rio Red bears sweet, seedless grapefruits that are ideal for juice.
 This dwarf fruit tree is perfect for a small space.

 Check out the top 10 berry trees and shrubs birds love.

 The variety of apple trees out there can be a little overwhelming, so it’s especially important to find out what will work with your growing conditions.
 Be sure to look for disease-resistant trees, because apple trees are very susceptible to a number of ailments.

 Try this: You can’t go wrong planting a Honeycrisp.
 Its sweet, crunchy, medium-size apples are perfect for eating right off the tree.

 Only gardeners in the far South can enjoy the fruit of a mandarin tree straight from the backyard.
 But if you’re in the right zone, they’re fairly easy to grow.
-A mandarin will require some pruning to shape it into a tree or shrub, but other than that, just enjoy!
+A mandarin will require some pruning to shape it into a small tree or shrub, but other than that, just enjoy!

 Try this: Satsuma mandarin trees are a popular choice.
 They will produce large, sweet, easy-to-peel fruit.

 Lime trees are very sensitive to cold, so make sure you can accommodate their needs before trying to grow one.
-Not only do these trees produce juicy fruit for cocktails and cooking, they have beautiful dark, glossy leaves.
+Not only do these small trees produce juicy fruit for cocktails and cooking, they have beautiful dark, glossy leaves.

 Northern gardeners, this one’s for you!
 Apricot trees do tolerate cold temperatures, but be careful.
 Because of early flowering, late frost can sometimes take its toll on trees.
 The fruit is delicate, so growing your own ensures you’ll get high-quality, unblemished apricots.